Improved invariant polytope algorithm and applications: Applications and numerical results

 \section{Applications and numerical results}

-In this section we illustrate algorithm~\ref{alg_modgrip} and~\ref{alg_modinvpoly} with numerical examples.
+In this section we illustrate the modified Gripenberg algorithm~\ref{alg_modgrip} and the modified invariant polytope algorithm~\ref{alg_modinvpoly} with numerical examples.
 For our tests we use matrices from standard applications, as well as random matrices.
-We also try to repeat tests which were performed in similar papers~\cite{BC11, BJP06,BC13,GP13,GP16,MOS01}.
+We also try to repeat tests previously performed in the literature~\cite{BC11, BJP06,BC13,GP13,GP16,MOS01}.

-The parameters for the various algorithms are chosen such that they terminate after a reasonably short time.
-For the modified invariant polytope algorithm~\ref{alg_modinvpoly} the parameters are chosen such that the algorithm terminates at all, hopefully in shortest time.
+The parameters for the various algorithms (ours and others) are chosen such that they terminate after a reasonably short time.
+For the modified invariant polytope algorithm~\ref{alg_modinvpoly} the parameters are chosen such that the modified invariant polytope algorithm terminates at all, hopefully in shortest time.
 We do not report the exact parameters, since we believe they are of no value for the reader.
-The tests are performed using an Intel Core i5-4670S@3.8GHz, 8GB RAM with the software Matlab R2017a and \href{https://www.gurobi.com}{Gurobi solver v8.0}.\footnote{ The software contains functions from the \href{https://www.mathworks.com/matlabcentral/fileexchange/33202-the-jsr-toolbox}{JSR-Toolbox v1.2b}~\cite{Jung2014}.
-Permission to use them has been kindly granted. }
+The tests are performed using an Intel Core i5-4670S@3.8GHz, 8GB RAM with the software Matlab R2017a and \href{https://www.gurobi.com}{Gurobi solver v8.0}.\footnote{ $(a)$ Our implementation also uses software containing functions from the \href{https://www.mathworks.com/matlabcentral/fileexchange/33202-the-jsr-toolbox}{JSR-Toolbox v1.2b}~\cite{Jung2014}.
+Permission to use has been kindly granted. $(b)$ The \href{https://www.gurobi.com}{Gurobi solver} is free for academic use. }